 - Take notes - Use the Pixelbook Pen and the Google Keep app to turn your tablet into a notepad, without wasting any paper.

-- Draw, illustrate, animate - The Pixelbook Pen to responds to your hand motions in real-time so you stay connected to your creations.
+- Draw, illustrate, animate - The Pixelbook Pen responds to your hand motions in real-time so you stay connected to your creations.
 With its refined pressure and tilt sensitivity, you can change the weight or thickness of a line without changing a setting.2

 - Annotate your photos for a personal touch - Use the Pixelbook Pen with the Google Keep or Infinite Painter apps to add a note or drawing to your favorite photos.